 Return to school plan

-To assist in the reintegration of a student after a prolonged absence, an Return to School Plan and an Attendance Support Group meeting is vital for many students who are:
+To assist in the reintegration of a student after a prolonged absence, a return to school plan and an attendance student support group meeting is vital for many students who are:

 - involved in the youth justice system